 International Medical Corps has provided two training programs on psychological first aid (PFA) in Oaxaca.
 We trained a team of psychologists, who subsequently trained fellow community members on how to design and establish MHPSS interventions with a special focus on PFA.
 Our training has also helped activate community support networks and increase awareness of how to access mental health services.

 International Medical Corps is providing training to youth on the MHPSS needs of children and youth, and how to lead youth empowerment sessions focused on supportive communication, recognizing signs of distress in youth and adolescents, and referral to support services.
 Our youth-led community engagement project engages students in filmmaking, mural arts and other forms of storytelling that involve the older persons in documenting historical community practices, especially those around resilience and coping strategies.

 In partnership with the Benemérita Universidad Autónoma de Puebla, International Medical Corps is supporting the communities in Chietla, a municipality of Puebla State, to rehabilitate and/or reconstruct eight “Casas de Salud,” which serve a combined population of nearly 34,000 people.
-Staffed with one Community Health Worker each, the Casas de Salud represents the first—and in. some cases only—point of contact for health care in remote communities, and can provide the vast majority of routine health needs free of charge
+Staffed with one Community Health Worker each, the Casas de Salud represent the first—and in some cases only—point of contact for health care in remote communities, and can provide the vast majority of routine health needs free of charge.

 There are no results for this page or search criteria.

 We're constantly adding content to our site so please check back later.